 If you’re swimming in debt and are considering a business bankruptcy, we can help.
 When you start a business, you have high expectations for success.
 However, some businesses face bumps in the road along the way.
 You may feel like you have little control over your income and expenses right now.
-It’s important to seek the help of a compassionate business bankruptcy attorney like Diane Anderson.
+It’s important to seek the help of a compassionate business bankruptcy attorney in California like Diane Anderson.
 Call us today at 530-626-6441 for a free consultation.

 What Is Business Bankruptcy?